conventional-changelog/commitlint/docs/guides/local-setup.md

 ## Add hook

-To use commitlint you need to setup `commit-msg` hook
+To use commitlint you need to setup `commit-msg` hook (currently `pre-commit` hook is not supported)

 ### Using a git hooks manager